Creating Plot Twists

 await this.tools.plot.updateActivity(activity.id, {

-doneAt: new Date(),
+done: new Date(),

 });

-// Update title and note
+// Update title and preview

 await this.tools.plot.updateActivity(activity.id, {